 Chris Watson is Partner and Head of TMC at CMS.
 He focuses on international commercial matters in the technology, media and communications sectors, particularly in areas where competition and regulation overlap, and on EU law arising in cross-border and complex telecommunications transactions.
 He also has extensive experience in other regulated network sectors, such as postal and other utilities, as well as in general commercial, corporate, and financial matters.

-Chris works extensively with clients in the global telecommunications industry.
+Chris works with an extensive range of clients in the global telecommunications industry.
 He has been recognised in The International Who's Who of Telecoms & Media Lawyers 2014 as a 'Most Highly Regarded Individual' in which he is described as "exceptionally bright", and boasts an "amazingly international practice".

-Chris has a strong interest in the Middle East, having lived for a number of years in Iran.
-Since qualifying, he has worked extensively in the region and has developed a global practice with approximately half of his clients based outside the UK.
+Chris has a strong interest in the Middle East, having lived in Iran for a number of years, and has developed a global practice with approximately half of his clients based outside the UK.

-- T-Mobile/One2One in the inquiry by Oftel and the Competition Commission into the charges made by UK mobile operators for call termination
+- T-Mobile/One2One in relation to the inquiry by Oftel and the Competition Commission into the charges made by UK mobile operators for call termination.

-- The World Bank with regard to reform of the Lebanese telecommunications law, including drafting the new Law and Decrees in English and in French
+- The World Bank in relation to reform of the Lebanese telecommunications law, including drafting the new Law and Decrees in English and in French.

 - KPNQwest on the rollout of its pan-European network (including property, IT procurement and issues relating to co-ordination with other operators) and drafting sales contracts for sale of fibre, capacity and services on the network.